FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 In the Operational handbook, you can follow phishing playbook procedures, to the extent afforded by the SOC, \
 meaning, up until MSSP response. \
-Communications templates and directives are found as required along the playbook workflow.
+Communication templates and directives are found as required along the playbook workflow.

 To best enjoy this case, imagine that you are a fresh SOC analyst 1. \
 Find your location in the organizational chart, look at your EIR handbook, \